SteDiamant/Daily-Ev-Planner/README.md

 ![battery1](imgs/battery1.png)

-The pie chart that shows the proportion of energy coming from photovoltaics (PVs) and from the grid.
+<---The pie chart that shows the proportion of energy coming from photovoltaics (PVs) and from the grid.

 The graph has two areas: one area represents the energy charged from green sources, while the other represents energy charged from non-green sources.